 Getting Ready for Hunting Season!

-Hunting dogs are one of the best athletes we see!
-They must move over rough terrain running a marathon picking up the smell of birds.
-I marvel every time at their ability to lock onto a bird scent when running at near full speed and stay still enough for the hunting partner to catch up.
+Hunting dogs are some of the best athletes we see.
+They must move over rough terrain, running a marathon and picking up the smell of birds.
+Their ability to lock onto a bird scent while running at near full speed and staying still enough for the hunting partner to catch up is amazing.
 You need to protect your investment in your hunting dog by protecting them during hunting season.

 KENNEL COUGH VACCINE

-.
-You want to keep your dog's immunity high for kennel cough because a dog with kennel cough cannot smell and will not hunt!
-Kennel cough disease runs its course in three weeks.
-If kennel cough happens during the time you took vacation – your hunting alone.
+Hunting dogs are often asked to hunt with dogs they do not know, which can expose them to bugs they are not immune to.
+Most of these issues can be handled if we vaccinate them against Kennel Cough.
+You want to keep your dog's immunity high for Kennel Cough because a dog with Kennel Cough cannot smell and will not hunt!
+This disease runs its course in three weeks.
+If Kennel Cough happens during the time you took vacation – you're hunting alone.

 , at the same time to get immunity high.
 Your dog will drink from water pools in the field and may get Lepto from those pools – not an issue if vaccinated!